authenticcoder1997/Peer2Peer/README.md

-# Blockchain-Instagram-
+# Peer2Peer-
-Instagram Clone using blockchain and reactjs
+Peer2Peer Ride Sharing using blockchain and reactjs

 Steps to install:-